UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week11/lecture12.md

 this week we'll discuss more general methods of publishing, and we'll talk about how to validate how "well" our visualizations are doing.

 While we'll just touch on vega-lite in Jekyll for plotting and then start looking at Altair either this week or next week

 ---

-## Let's start with a tour of Jekyll!

-notes:
-this is found under the "Jekyll Tour Notes" -- its just a PDF document of this tour

----